balancy/quiz_bot/README.md

 ![telegram bot image](https://i.ibb.co/hB1CwSS/image.png)

 Telegram and Vkontakte quiz bots in Russian.
-Quiz is generated randomly from a large number of text files representing played quiz games in the past.
+Quiz is generated randomly from a large number of text files representing played quiz games in the past and is written then in Redis db.

 Link to telegram bot: [Bot](https://t.me/balancy_quiz_bot)